gary-archer/oauth.logaggregation.elasticsearch/README.md

 }
 ```

-You can then issue a collection of SQL or Lucene queries to slice and dice the data.\
+You can then issue a collection of SQL or Lucene queries to slice and dice the API logs.\
-For a useful set of technical support queries, see the [API Platform Technical Analysis](https://authguidance.com/api-technical-support-analysis) page.
+For a set of technical support queries, see the [API Platform Technical Analysis](https://authguidance.com/api-technical-support-analysis) page.

 ## Free Docker Resources